'Nigeria's alarming rate of out-of-school children should be reduced' - Experts

 - Promoters of the initiative say their main aim is to ensure that no child is deprived of the opportunity to learn

-FCT, Abuja - To mark the annual International Day of Education, the FlexiSAF Foundation, has ensured 20 out-of-school children are back to school under its Sustainable Education Program (SEP).
+FCT, Abuja - To mark the annual International Day of Education, the FlexiSAF Foundation and Sahel Consulting, have ensured 20 out-of-school children are back to school under its Sustainable Education Program (SEP).

-Legit.ng gathered that the foundation noted that the initiative is in partnership with Sahel Consulting Agriculture and Nutrition Limited.

 The foundation added that the program takes a climate-friendly approach to education by giving parents and guardians the option of using environmentally friendly businesses to sustain the education of their children, thereby ensuring and promoting sustainability.